 Debra Marnich, Stewardship Director

-Juno is a writer, teaching artist, and community facilitator.
-Her connection to this region extends back many generations, and her interests include relearning reciprocity with the other-than-human world, growing and supporting diverse human communities through creative, expressive, and interactive activities, native and abundant plant medicine, and art-making with repurposed textiles and other low-impact materials.
-Email Juno.
+Juno is a writer, editor, teaching artist, community facilitator, and grateful parent.
+Before joining CLC, she served as Executive Director of Arts Council of Tamworth for 10 years.
+She has an MA in Journalism and three and a half decades of experience teaching all ages in diverse settings.
+She is also a former yoga teacher and NH Master Gardener.
+Her connection to this region extends back many generations, and her interests include relearning reciprocity with the other-than-human world, growing and supporting diverse human communities through creative, expressive, and interactive activities, speculative fiction, native and abundant plant medicine, and art-making with repurposed textiles and other low-impact materials.

 Troy Emerson, Lake Patrol